ewjay/fapiwiki/FAPI_Meeting_Notes_2022-07-27_Atlantic.rst

 Bad AS could advertise endpoints for honest RS.
 Assumes that the trust anchor for the ecosystem fails.

-Mostly affects clients that support dynamic registration so should put some security consideration around that.
+Mostly affects clients that support dynamic registration so we should put some security consideration around that.

-#526 - Decide on B. Access Token Injection with ID Token Replay
+526 - Decide on B. Access Token Injection with ID Token Replay
 --------------------------------------------------------
 #526 - Decide on B. Access Token Injection with ID Token Replay